1AshishSingh/nQueen/README.md

 # nQueen
-This is nQueen problem wwith backtracking using java.
+This is nQueen problem with backtracking using java.